daqingchong/daqingchong.github.io/_pages/about.md

 2019, SIGIR Student Travel Award
 </li> -->
 <li>
-2018, Special Award for the Director of the Institute of Computing Technology, CAS
+2018, Special Award of the Director of the Institute of Computing Technology, CAS
 </li>
 <li>
 2018, National Scholarship for Doctoral Students